 Reporters

 Molly Ashford joined Nebraska Public Media in 2025 after three years reporting on courts and criminal justice issues at The Omaha World-Herald.
-Born and raised in Omaha, Molly is a graduate of the University of Nebraska-Omaha.
-She is part of Harvest Public Media, a public radio collaboration with a focus on agriculture, environment, and rural issues.
+Born and raised in Omaha, Molly is a graduate of the University of Nebraska-Omaha and reports on stories from the Omaha area.

 Aaron Bonderson has worked at Nebraska Public Media since 2021, first as an intern, then as a Report for America reporter and now as a sports reporter.
 He covers sports stories with statewide and/or human interest.
 He's won multiple awards in his time at Nebraska Public Media.
 Aaron grew up in rural northeast Nebraska, graduating from Norfolk High School.
 He pronounces it “Nor-fork” but at least acknowledges people who say it differently.
 He is a graduate of the University of Nebraska-Lincoln.

 Macy Byars joined the Nebraska Public Media team in January 2025.
-Having graduated in May 2025 from the University of Nebraska-Lincoln, she majored in journalism and broadcasting with a minor in women and gender studies.
-She enjoys crocheting, journaling and baking when she’s not reporting.
+As Nebraska's Harvest Public Media reporter, Macy covers agriculture and environment stories from across the Great Plains region and enjoys reporting on how state and federal policies affect the daily lives of Nebraskans.
+A born and raised Nebraskan from Omaha, she graduated in May 2025 from the University of Nebraska-Lincoln and enjoys crocheting, journaling and baking when she’s not reporting.

 Dale Johnson is currently Nebraska Public Media's "Morning Edition" host and a reporter.
 He came to Nebraska Public Media with nearly 50 years of broadcasting experience.
 Dale is from Holdrege and got his start at KUVR Radio right out of high school.
 From there, Dale worked mornings at KRNY in Kearney, until moving to Omaha in 1979 to work at KFAB.
 Dale also spent time at KRGI in Grand Island, and served as a host and News Director at KFOR in Lincoln.